uog-rcaas/hpc-workshop/PRACTICAL.md

 No Modulefiles Currently Loaded.
 ```

-Keep in mind, no software is loaded by default!
+Keep in mind, no software is loaded by default, without configuring it to do so!
 Loading software should be part of a routine in your job.
 Running a job is just like logging on to the system, you should not assume a module loaded on the login node is loaded on a compute node.

 ## Scheduler
 All the steps from here on are specific to Slurm.
 There are other schedulers with different syntax, the ideas and functionalities are usually very similar though.